andreasspindler/Libpreempt/README.md

 For this reason, RT throttling is activated under Linux: by default 5% of the CPU time is also assigned to non-RT threads per second.

-## How does Cooperative Multitasking work for real-time systems?
+## How does cooperative multitasking work for real-time systems?

 > Cooperative multitasking, also known as non-preemptive multitasking, is a
 > style of computer multitasking in which the operating system never initiates a